PresidentOfTheMathTeam/PresentationGenerator/README.md

 ### Full Body Text

 The full body text **ONLY** shows up in the Powerpoint file, and is completely skipped over by OBS.
 This is helpful when you would like to add a call & responce section, like the Call to Worship.
 To edit the text click the edit text.
+[Click here to learn the syntax for creating slides and congregational repsonses](#lyricsbody-text-syntax-guide)

 <img width="1158" height="200" alt="image" src="https://github.com/user-attachments/assets/7f475c16-6e41-460b-bfd5-59a8c406a436" />